-- 47. Further evidence of Glaxo's knowledge that Zantac formed NDMA in the body comes from a human study it was involved in and that was published in 1987.
-In that study, the researchers tracked 15 patients who took ranitidine and had their gastric juice examined following ingestion of Zantac.
-Critically, instead of using the gold standard assay at the time (and which remains the case today) mass spectrometry to detect for the presence of nitrosamines in the human subjects, Glaxo used a nitrogen-oxide (i.e., nitric oxide, NO) assay which essentially was designed not to find nitrosamines. - 48.
-Although the assay allegedly can detect N-nitrosamines, the sensitivity of the assay to detect NDMA is not established within the peer-reviewed literature.
-When the study team tested gastric fluid samples containing ranitidine, the nitrogen oxide assay indicated the presence of N-nitroso compounds (e.g., NDMA).46 However, rather than exploring this further, the authors
+43. Further evidence that Zantac formed NDMA in the body comes from a human study that was published in 1987.47 In that study, the researchers tracked 15 patients who took ranitidine and had their gastric juice examined following ingestion of Zantac.
+Critically, instead of using the gold standard assay at the time (and which remains the case today) - mass spectrometry - to detect for the presence of nitrosamines in the human subjects, Glaxo used a nitrogen-oxide (i.e., nitric oxide, NO) assay which essentially was designed not to find nitrosamines.

+44. Although the assay allegedly can detect N-nitrosamines, the sensitivity of the assay to detect NDMA is not established within the peer-reviewed literature.
+When the study team tested gastric fluid samples containing ranitidine, the nitrogen oxide assay indicated the presence of N-nitroso compounds (e.g., NDMA).48 However, rather than exploring this further,

-44 Annalisa Maura, Albiana Pino, Luigi Robbiano, Enrica Cajelli, Renata Finollo, Marco Cavanna and Giovanni Brambilla, DNA Damage Induced by Nitrosated Ranitidine in Cultured Mammalian Cells, TOXICOLOGY LETTERS, 18, 97-102 (1983).
+46 Annalisa Maura, Albiana Pino, Luigi Robbiano, Enrica Cajelli, Renata Finollo, Marco Cavanna and Giovanni Brambilla, DNA Damage Induced by Nitrosated Ranitidine in Cultured Mammalian Cells, TOXICOLOGY LETTERS, 18, 97-102 (1983).

-45 See J Meyrick Thomas, JJ Misiewicz, AR Cook, MJ Hill, PLR Smith, CL Walters, JK Forster, LE Martin, and DF Woodings, Effects of one year's treatment with ranitidine and of truncal vagotomy on gastric contents, 28 GUT.
+47 See J Meyrick Thomas, JJ Misiewicz, AR Cook, MJ Hill, PLR Smith, CL Walters, JK Forster, LE Martin, and DF Woodings, Effects of one year's treatment with ranitidine and of truncal vagotomy on gastric contents, 28 GUT.
 At pp. 726-738 (1987).

-46 Id. at p.
+48 Id. at p.
 730.

-claimed that these results were "fals[e]" and then restricted all tests to "ranitidine free samples," to avoid high readings of N-nitroso compounds.
-47 Upon information and belief, these results were not false, and in fact, were a warning sign to Glaxo scientists that ranitidine did generate carcinogenic N-nitroso compounds like NDMA.
+the authors claimed that these results were "fals[e]" and then restricted all tests to "ranitidine free samples," to avoid high readings of N-nitroso compounds.49 Upon information and belief, these results were not false, and in fact, were a warning sign to Glaxo scientists that ranitidine did generate carcinogenic N-nitroso compounds like NDMA.
 Scientists at Valisure have demonstrated that when ranitidine is incubated in simulated gastric fluid with nitrite, high levels of NDMA are formed.
 However, rather than exploring this issue further, the study team simply did not test any study samples that had ranitidine in them.

-49. In fact, on information and belief, Glaxo never used a mass spectrometry assay to test for the presence of nitrosamines in this study, or, in any of the studies and trials it did in connection with its trials associated with its ranitidine NDA.
+45. In fact, on information and belief, Glaxo never used a mass spectrometry assay to test for the presence of nitrosamines in this study, or, in any of the studies and trials it did in connection with its trials associated with its ranitidine NDA.
 That is because, as explained above, when using GC/MS (which requires heating of up to 130 degrees Celsius), excessive amounts of nitrosamines are formed.
 And, had Glaxo used a GC/MS assay, which would have necessarily resulted in the formation of large amounts of NDMA, the FDA would never have approved Zantac as being safe.